archaeoklammt/DFKV_data_model/linked_art_model.md

 ### Entire model

-The montage of all the parts is stored as separate File and can be also visualized at the JSON-LD playground [Link: https://tinyurl.com/26mwdddr](https://tinyurl.com/26mwdddr).
+The montage of all the parts is stored as separate file and can be also visualized at the JSON-LD playground.

 ### Summary